Gluesticks Blog

 Instructions

 • In a large mixing bowl combine butter, shortening and sugar.
 Beat until fluffy.
 Turn mixer down and add egg, vanilla and almond extract.
 Add baking powder.
-Sift in and flour and cornstarch until mixed thoroughly (1-2 minutes).
+Add flour* and cornstarch and mix thoroughly.

 • Lightly flour your working surface and shape dough into a large ball.